raspberrypilearning/infrared-bird-box/worksheet.md

 ![](images/surveillance.jpg)

-The image will look black and white (greyscale) because there are no wavelengths of light from the visible spectrum being detected.
+The image will look black and white (grey-scale) because there are no wavelengths of light from the visible spectrum being detected.
 However, a black and white image is good enough to allow you to watch what is happening inside a bird box, and it doesn't disturb or interfere with the birds in any way.

 ![](images/pinoirada.jpg)